 Special Protected Area

 The cliffs are a SPA covered by EU and Irish law.
-The region is an important bird area with Puffins, Razorbill and Fulmar all inhibiting the area.
-There are 30,000 birds found the area every year.
-There is the large colony the famous Puffin bird in the cliffs area.
-There are 20 different species of nesting birds in inhibit the area.
+The region is an important bird area with Puffins, Razorbill and Fulmar all inhabiting the area.
+There are 30,000 birds found in the area every year.
+There is a large colony of the famous Puffin bird in the cliffs area.
+There are 20 different species of nesting birds in inhibiting the area.
 The area is an important breeding area for birds.

 The Big Screen

 The cliffs are world-famous and have been featured in a number of movies.
 The area was featured in the movie leap year in 2010, a romantic comedy showing the beauty of the cliffs on the big screen.

 The movie Into The West featured the cliffs.
 The 1970’s movie Ryan’s Daughter showed the area in one of the opening scenes.
 The Princess Bride was released in 1987 showing the cliffs in their full glory.
 The romantic comedy film Leap Year was filmed on Inishmore, one of the Aran Islands.
 It showed the cliffs in some scenes.